 MyInfoVault, also known as MIV, is an online database that houses academic personnel research, creative activity, teaching and service data, and creates and routes electronic dossiers for academic peer review.
+It also allows for creation and routing of academic leave of absence requests.
 The program is sponsored by Academic Affairs with technical assistance from Information and Educational Technology (IET).
 MIV is used by academics and academic personnel staff across campus and the health system to process all action types.

 MIV Users Group